Learning from Synthetic Animals: Approach

-To this end, we present our Pseudo-Label Generation Algorithm \ref{alg}.
-For the $n$th iteration, with the target dataset $X_t$ and previous model $f^{(n-1)}$ obtained from the $(n-1)$th iteration, we iterate through each image $X_{t}^{i}$ in the target dataset. $f^{(n-1)}$ is not updated in this process.
-We apply multiple invariance transform $T_{\beta}$, equivariance transform $T_{\alpha}$ to $X_{t}^{i}$, and ensemble all predictions to get the pair of estimated labels and confidence scores ($\hat{Y}_{t}^{(n),i}$, $C_{t}^{(n),i}$).
-Then we check whether the as the confidence score is strong compared to the previous frame confidence $C_{t}^{(n),i-1}$.
-We will keep the confidence score given the current frame prediction is strong; otherwise, we will replace the prediction $\hat{Y}_{t}^{(n),i}$ with the flow prediction and replace $C_{t}^{(n),i}$ with by previous frame confidence with a decay factor $\lambda_{decay}$.
-At this point, the algorithm has generated labels and confidence scores for every keypoint.
-Finally, we iterate through the target dataset again to select $C_{thresh}$, which determines the percentage of labels used for training.
-Here, we employ the curriculum learning strategy.
-The idea here is that one can use keypoints with high confidence first and graduate include more keypoints after iterations.
-For instance, one may use keypoints ranking top 20$\%$ at the beginning, 30$\%$ for the second iteration and etc.
+Second, we use temporal consistency to update weak predictions.
+For each keypoint, we check whether the current confidence score $C_{t}^{(n),i}$ is strong compared to the one in the previous frame $C_{t}^{(n),i-1}$ with respect to a decay factor $\lambda_{decay}$.
+If the current frame prediction is confident, we simply keep it; otherwise, we replace the prediction $\hat{Y}_{t}^{(n),i}$ with the flow prediction $\Delta$ plus the previous frame prediction and replace $C_{t}^{(n),i}$ with previous frame confidence multiplied by a decay factor $\lambda_{decay}$.
+Temporal consistency is optional and can be used if videos are available.

+To this end, the algorithm has generated labels and confidence scores for all images.
+The last step is to iterate through the target dataset again to select $C_{thresh}$ using a curriculum learning strategy, which determines the percentage of labels used for training.
+The idea here is to use keypoints with high confidence first and gradually include more keypoints after iterations.
+In practice, we use a policy to include top 20$\%$ ranking keypoints at the beginning, 40$\%$ for the second iteration, until hitting 80$\%$.